jdh4/name2id/README.md

 # name2id

-Given the full or partial name of an RC user, `name2id` will find the corresponding NetID.
-Fuzzy string matching is used so severe misspellings of the name still result in a match.
+Given the name of an RC user, `name2id` will find the corresponding NetID.
+Fuzzy string matching is used so severe misspellings of the name (or partial name) still result in a match.

 ## How to use it?